Answered By: Your Library Team

 The terms ‘dissertation’ and ‘thesis’ are used interchangeably around the world, but dissertation usually (but not always) refers to a research project produced for an undergraduate or Masters level award (e.g.MA, MSc, MBA), whilst ‘thesis’ usually refers to a doctoral level text produced toward the end of doctoral studies (e.g. for a PhD or other doctoral class award eg. M.Phil).

-Please note that MA dissertations are regarded as student work, and are not regarded as peer-reviewed, academic research publications.
+Masters dissertations are regarded as student work, and are not regarded as peer-reviewed, academic research publications.
 You should generally avoid citing Masters-level dissertations in your work, but clarify with your instructor or supervisor if in doubt.
+MA dissertations are held within individual schools and departments.
+A database called Dissertations in Education, which can be searched on StarPlus and accessed like any other database by clicking View It (see screenshot below).
+Please note that the individual dissertations are not searchable in StarPlus, but they are within the database itself.
+More info on this landing page

 Hard copies